Thomas Hart Benton (politician): Early life

 Thomas Hart Benton was born in Hart's Mill, North Carolina, a settlement located near the present-day town of Hillsborough.
 His father Jesse Benton, a wealthy lawyer and landowner, died in 1790.
 His grandfather settled in the Province of North Carolina.
 Thomas H. Benton also studied law at the University of North Carolina where he was a member of the Philanthropic Society, but in 1799 he was dismissed from school after admitting to stealing money from fellow students.
 As Benton was leaving campus on the day he was expelled, he turned to the students who were jeering him and said, "I am leaving here now but damn you, you will hear from me again."
 He then left school to manage the Benton family estate, but historians posit that Benton used the events as motivation to prove himself worthy in adulthood.

 Attracted by the opportunities in the West, the young Benton moved the family to a 40,000 acre (160 km^{2}) holding near Nashville, Tennessee.
 Here he established a plantation with accompanying schools, churches, and mills.
 His experience as a pioneer instilled a devotion to Jeffersonian democracy which continued through his political career.

 In 1804, Benton worked as a clerk or "factor" at Gordon's Ferry on the Duck River stop on the Natchez Trace.
 It was said that Benton "speculated his way to a small fortune even before he reached his 21st birthday" but in what, exactly, he speculated goes unmentioned.
 He continued his legal education and was admitted to the Tennessee bar in 1805.
 In February 1806 he sold 253 skins and pelts to the Hardeman store in Williamson County, garnering about $120.
 Otter skins were the most valuable, at $2 each, followed by bear and beaver for $1 each, while fisher, wolf, and panther pelts were worth .50 each, and raccoon, muskrat, fox, and wildcat skins were worth .25 each.

 In 1809 he served a term as state senator.
 He attracted the attention of Tennessee's "first citizen" Andrew Jackson, under whose tutelage he remained during the Tennessee years.
 He reportedly lived at the Hermitage in 1810 "as the aid of Gen. Jackson."
+One of his first cases as a lawyer was State vs. Harriet, defending an enslaved 11-year-old on charges of murder in the death of a 6-year-old White girl who drowned in a creek; Harriet was ultimately pardoned by the governor.